robbie-webbe/stonks_alerts/README.md

     * Flare in second half of obs?
     * Fit to spectrum with nH 0.95 x 10^22 and power law 1.782.
     * Estimated luminosity 1.94 x 10^33 erg/s at 7.5kpc.
-    * Hard source, check for FFT.
-Check different timescales.
+    * Hard source.
 No good cross matches.
+    * Interesting source, but no further information available.

 + Source 156 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.
     * First X-ray Detection?
 Y. SIMBAD?
 N.